NicoVenturin/NicoVenturin/README.md

 # ABOUT ME

-⭐My name is Nicolas Venturin.
+My name is Nicolas Venturin.

-🇦🇷I'm an 18 year old Argentinian developer, I have a great passion for programming and video games
+I'm an 18 year old Argentinian developer, I have a great passion for programming and video games

-👾I'm experienced in:
+I'm experienced in:

 - [Python](#tools)
 - [Java](#tools)